Peacock: A Family of Arabic Multimodal Large Language Models and Benchmarks: Appendices

 \subsection{Translation and Filtering}

-We also assessed translations by the No Language Left Behind (NLLB) project~\cite{costa2022no} In the literature,~\citet{eljundi2020resources} found that Google translates API translations to be sub-optimal, while~\citet{mohamed2023violet} showed that NLLB performs better than the free Google translate API integrated into Google Sheets.
+In the literature,~\citet{eljundi2020resources} found that Google translates API translations to be sub-optimal, while~\citet{mohamed2023violet} showed that No Language Left Behind (NLLB) project~\cite{costa2022no} performs better than the free Google translate API integrated into Google Sheets.
 However, our investigation reveals that the latest Google Translate API has superior performance and provides higher-quality translations than NLLB.
 This observation aligns with the recent findings of ~\citet{kadaoui2023tarjamat}.

+To evaluate the effectiveness of filtering in our study, we randomly selected a subset of 250 samples from the VQAv2 dataset and performed human annotations to assess the accuracy of question-and-answer (Q\&A) translations in both filtered and unfiltered (All) segments.
+The analysis revealed that out of the 250 samples in the unfiltered segment, 35 were incorrectly translated.
+In contrast, within the filtered segment, which comprised 207 samples after the application of a filtering mechanism, only 7 were incorrectly translated.
+The filter effectively removed 43 samples, of which 31 were inaccurately translated, indicating that the majority of removed items were indeed problematic, while 12 were accurately translated.

+To quantify the effectiveness of the filtering process, we calculated several metrics as shown in Table~\ref{tab:filtering_eval}.
+These results, presented in Table~\ref{tab:filtering_eval}, demonstrate that the filtering approach substantially enhances the quality of the dataset by effectively identifying and removing incorrectly translated Q\&A pairs.

+Table~\ref{tab:datasets} presents the statistics of the translated data before and after the filtering process.
+As the table indicates, the reduction ratio due to filtering is approximately 20\%

 \textbf{Pretraining Data.} \jasmine, is an autoregressive pretrained language model based on LLaMA2-7B.
 We further train it on a large and diverse Arabic dataset, including all categories of Arabic, namely Classical Arabic (CA), Dialectal Arabic (DA), and MSA.
 This data is aggregated from various sources: AraNews\textsubscript{v2}~\cite{nagoudi2020machine}, El-Khair~\cite{elkhair-2016}, Gigaword,\footnote{\href{https://catalog.ldc.upenn.edu/LDC2009T30}{LDC Catalog Link}} OSCAR~\cite{suarez2019asynchronous}, OSIAN~\cite{zeroual2019osian}, Wikipedia Arabic, and Hindawi Books.\footnote{\href{https://www.hindawi.org/books/}{OpenITI corpus (v1.6)~\cite{nigst2020openiti}}.} We also derived ArabicWeb22 (A) and (B) from the open source Arabic text~2022.\footnote{\href{https://data.baai.ac.cn/details/ArabicText-2022}{ArabicText-2022 data}}